-After arriving in Florence, we drove just a few kilometers South of Siena to Villa Pippistrelli, a luxury Tuscan farmhouse located on the Monstegliano estate.
+This “things to do before you die” goal was definitely inspired by the movie Under the Tuscan Sun.
+There are plenty to choose from, but just a few kilometers South of Siena you will find Villa Pippistrelli, a luxury Tuscan farmhouse located on the Monstegliano estate.
 This charming house is everything you’d expect from a Tuscan villa.
 It may be old in years, but the villa has been restored with present-day conveniences and elegant interiors while still keeping its rustic 17th century Tuscan feel.

 After having traveled to Las Vegas a half a dozen times in the past couple years, on this current trip I was looking for something more than sparkling lights, feathered girls and dancing water fountains.
 I wanted a unique “Things to do Before You Die” experience.
 A helicopter ride into the Grand Canyon fit the bill.
 Sundance Helicopters took us 45 minutes from Las Vegas and landed us right into the Grand Canyon where we had time to explore and have a picnic.

 Lose contact with civilization while paddling your kayak through a labyrinth of icebergs along the pristine Greenland waters.
 You may encounter a curious seal or giant whale, but the real treat is the peacefulness of listening to the crumbling of the icebergs in the distance.

 64. ✧ Hike Between the Towns of Cinque Terre in Italy

 Cinque Terre is a collection of five charming villages that are linked by a network of picturesque hiking trails.
 The trails go through each town, giving you a chance to peruse through the quaint shops, drink a glass of Chianti at a café, or both.